abdulbaaki/Pixel-Art/README.md

 To get started, open the `index.html`,`designs.js` and `style.css` and you can proceed with making changes to the application.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom]().

 ## Pre-requsite

 The latest versions of Google Chrome, Safari, Mozilla FireFox or Internet Explorer.

 ## Deployement

-The application has been hosted online and it can be accessed at [abdulbaaki pixel art](https://classroom.udacity.com/me).
+The application has been hosted online and it can be accessed at [abdulbaaki pixel art](https://abdulbaaki.github.io/Pixel-Art/).

 ## Built With